 Here are two ways of doing it –

-- ChatBot URL – this is the web link of your bot and you can share it via any channel.
+- Chatbot URL – this is the web link of your bot and you can share it via any channel.
 Be it on WhatsApp, Facebook, Twitter or email newsletters.
-When a user clicks on this link, she will land into your bot.
+The same link will be used when you're setting up your Ad campaign with the chatbot.
+When a users clicks on this link, they will land into your chatbot.

 - Code Snippet for Chat widget – This is how you will be able to install your Chatbot on your website.
 All you got to do is copy this 1-liner js code and put it before the ending </body> tag of all the pages on your site.
 This will add the chatbot on the bottom right corner of your website.